TNuzzi/wriststrap/README.md

 Available iOS fonts (includes iOS 7)
 ------------------------------------
-Use the table under the above font section for the available font sizes in the tss file.
+Use the size table under font section for the available font sizes in the tss file.

 <table>
      <thead>